PRIVATE EDUCATIONAL LOANS

 After You Apply

 After you apply on-line, the bank will do a credit check and will notify you if you were approved or denied.
 If approved, the bank will notify you of the amount that you are eligible to receive.
-The bank will also notify the Financial Aid Office to have your loan certified if you are approved.
+The bank will also notify Student Financial Services to have your loan certified if you are approved.

 Selecting A Bank